-Before creating your first criterion, you should identify an issue with your model’s output that you want to detect and correct.
+Before you begin: Before creating your first criterion, you should identify an issue with your model’s output that you want to detect and correct.
 You should also have either an OpenPipe dataset or a JSONL file containing several rows of data that exhibit the issue, and several that don’t.

 1